Who I am

 After several years in journalism, from design to online to radio (including freelance work for NPR), I decided to return to that childhood passion.

-My writing skills also come in handy as a speaker; I regularly present at conferences around the country and at local meetups, including a session at RailsConf 2017, keynoting That Conference 2017, and speaking at SXSW 2018.
+My writing skills also come in handy as a speaker; I regularly present at conferences around the country and at local meetups, including a session at RailsConf 2017, keynoting That Conference 2017 and Write/Speak/Code 2018, and speaking at SXSW 2018.

 I’m passionate about increasing inclusivity in tech, and volunteer regularly at the Madison YWCA’s web development bootcamp.
 I'm also the primary organizer for the Madison Women in Tech community group, helping plan and execute three to four workshops, panels, lectures and/or socials per month for our 1,000+ members.
-This year, I also joined the organizing committee for Madison Startup Weekend and Forward Technology Conference.
+Last year, I also joined the organizing committee for Madison Startup Weekend and the board for Forward Fest.

 Find me on twitter at @hilarysk.